-We are continuing to improve on the ULCN 2005 by the direct incorporation of further image measures, and plan to create a successor network, tentatively called the ULCN 2007.
-The new network and topographic model will include measures from Mariner 10 and Galileo, and the measures now being gathered for the LO mosaicking work.
+We are continuing to improve on the ULCN 2005 by the direct incorporation of further image measures, and are creating a successor network, tentatively called the ULCN 2008.
+The new network and topographic model will include measures from Mariner 10 and Galileo, and the measures that were gathered for the LO mosaicking work.
 This should result in a further improvement in horizontal accuracy, due to the increased image size relative to resolution, of the Lunar Orbiter and Galileo images relative to Clementine images.
 The increased number of points will also further densify the global lunar topographic model.
-We also plan to add some features (as they are visible) near Apollo landing sites listed by Davies and Colvin (2000), in order to tie the new network more directly to the Apollo landing site (i.e. LLR and ALSEP derived) coordinates.
-Finally, we are working with Cook et al. (2000), to tie their Clementine stereo DTMs to the ULCN 2005 and its successor versions.
-Although missing data in many areas, and with precision/accuracy probably only at the few hundred meter level, this should densify by a few orders of magnitude the ULCN 2005 topographic model.
+We are also adding some features (those that are visible) near Apollo landing sites listed by Davies and Colvin (2000), in order to tie the new network more directly to the Apollo landing site (i.e. LLR and ALSEP derived) coordinates.